Mark Strudwick: Military career

 Educated at St Edmund's School in Canterbury and the Royal Military Academy, Sandhurst, Strudwick was commissioned into the Royal Scots in 1966.
 He was twice mentioned in despatches for his service in Northern Ireland.

 He was appointed Commanding Officer of 1st Bn the Royal Scots in 1984 and then became an instructor at the Staff College, Camberley, in 1987.
 In 1990, Strudwick was made a Commander of the Order of the British Empire, and later that same year was appointed Commander of 3rd Infantry Brigade.
 In 1992, Strudwick was appointed to the office of the Deputy Military Secretary at the Ministry of Defence.

 He was made Director of Infantry in 1996 and then General Officer Commanding Scotland in 1997; in that role he was simultaneously Governor of Edinburgh Castle.
 He retired in 2000.

 He was also Aide-de-Camp to the Queen.

 From 2000 to 2012, he was Chief Executive of the Prince's Scottish Youth Business Trust.
-He was Chairman of Trustees of the Royal Scots Club Edinburgh.
+He was Chairman of Trustees of the Royal Scots Club, a private members' club in Edinburgh.